Protocols and Interoperability

 In addition to the protocols above ActiveMQ Artemis also offers support for it's own highly performant native protocol "Core".

 In order to make use of a particular protocol, a transport must be configured with the desired protocol enabled.
 There is a whole section on configuring transports that can be found here.

 The default configuration shipped with the ActiveMQ Artemis distribution comes with a number of acceptors already defined, one for each of the above protocols plus a generic acceptor that supports all protocols.
 To enable a protocol on a particular acceptor simply add a url parameter "protocol=AMQP,STOMP" to the acceptor url.
 Where the value of the parameter is a comma separated list of protocol names.
-If the protocol parameter is ommited from the url all protocols are enabled.
+If the protocol parameter is omitted from the url all protocols are enabled.

 <!-- The following example enables only MQTT on port 1883 --> <acceptors> <acceptor>tcp://localhost:1883?protocols=MQTT</acceptor> </acceptors> <!-- The following example enables MQTT and AMQP on port 61617 --> <acceptors> <acceptor>tcp://localhost:1883?protocols=MQTT,AMQP</acceptor> </acceptors> <!-- The following example enables all protocols on 61616 --> <acceptors> <acceptor>tcp://localhost:61616</acceptor> </acceptors>

 Apache ActiveMQ Artemis supports the AMQP 1.0 specification.
 To enable AMQP you must configure a Netty Acceptor to receive AMQP clients, like so: